Sikorsky S-61: Further development

 Additional civil models of the S-61 would soon be developed.
 The Payloader, a stripped-down version optimized for aerial crane work, was the third civil model of the S-61 produced.
 The Payloader features the fixed undercarriage of the S-61L, but with an empty weight almost 2000 lb less than the standard S-61N.

 Carson Helicopters was the first company to shorten a commercial S-61.
 The fuselage is shortened by 50 in to increase its single-engine performance and external payload.
 The improved lift performance lent itself to utility operations, particularly in the construction market.

 A unique version is the S-61 Shortsky, a conversion of S-61Ls and S-61Ns performed by Helipro International.
-VIH Logging was the launch customer for HeliPro's Shortsky, which performed its first flight during February 1996.
+VIH Logging was the launch customer for HeliPro's Shortsky, which conducted its first flight during February 1996.

 One modification for the S-61 is the Carson Composite Main Rotor Blade.
 These blades replace the original Sikorsky metal blades, which are prone to fatigue, and permit a modified aircraft to carry an additional 2000 lb load, fly 15 kn faster and increase range 61 nmi.

 During the 2000s, the S-61T modernisation emerged.
-This model includes composite main rotor blades, a modular wiring harness, and (optionally) a glass cockpit; these changes reportedly boost the helicopter's lift capability as well as increase its speed.
-During June 2010, the United States Department of State signed a purchase agreement for up to 110 modernized S-61Ts, which will perform both passenger and cargo transport missions in support of its worldwide operations.
+This model includes composite main rotor blades, a modular wiring harness, and (optionally) a glass cockpit; these changes reportedly boost the helicopter's lift capability and increase its speed.
+In June 2010, the United States Department of State signed a purchase agreement for 110 modernized S-61Ts, which will perform passenger and cargo transport missions to support its worldwide operations.